mrLeonTheMaster/google-photos-immich/README.md

 7. Click "Create Export"
 The export can take a couple of hours or even days.
 You will get an email from google when it is done.

-When the export is ready download all zip files and put them in one folder.
+When the export is ready, download all .zip files and put them in one folder.
 > [!IMPORTANT]
 > Do **not** unpack the .zip files!
 ## How to run